huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 1. each arrow has two objects on their head and tail, each objects can be seen as a ***set***,
 2. and there are special arrows that the head and tail objects are the same,
-3. and there can be empty arrows means that there is no relationships between the arrow's head and its tail,
+3. and there can be empty arrows means that there are no relationships between the arrow's head and its tail,
 4. if one arrow's head match with the others tail, then there must be another arrow in the quiver which is the two arrow combined together.
 5. Arrows can represent `any binary relationship`, from the ≤ relationship in natural numbers to description like “_ is _'s grand parents”.

-And we can also explaining a category visually by using commutative diagrams.
+And we can also explain a category visually by using commutative diagrams.
 It's also deadly simple, just drawing all the information into a paper: objects as dots, morphisms goes between the dots.

 ![A category consists of 3 objects and their morphisms](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/3_objs_category.png)

 A simplest category is an empty quiver, there are no arrow inside of it.

-As you might know, the functions in the `set theory` can be a `surjection` (which simply means that for every elements in the co-domain there is a corresponding element in the domain), or an `injection` (different elements in the domain would be mapping to different element in the co-domain) or can be both at the same time.
+As you might know, the functions in the `set theory` can be a `surjection` (which simply means that for every element in the co-domain there is a corresponding element in the domain), or an `injection` (different elements in the domain would be mapping to different element in the co-domain) or can be both at the same time.
 In category theory, the morphisms has similar properties to `surjective` and `injective` are called `epimorphism` and `monomorphism`:

 * An epimorphism in a category is a morphism *f*: *X*→*Y* that for all morphisms *g*<sub>1</sub> and *g*<sub>2</sub>: *Y*→*Z*:
     > *g*<sub>1</sub> · *f* = *g*<sub>2</sub> · *f* ⇒ *g*<sub>1</sub> = *g*<sub>2</sub>

-* An monomorphism in a category is a morphism *f*: *X*→*Y* that for all morphisms *μ*<sub>1</sub> and *μ*<sub>2</sub>: *W*→*X*:
+* A monomorphism in a category is a morphism *f*: *X*→*Y* that for all morphisms *μ*<sub>1</sub> and *μ*<sub>2</sub>: *W*→*X*:
     > *f* · *μ*<sub>1</sub> = *f* · *μ*<sub>2</sub> ⇒ *μ*<sub>1</sub> = *μ*<sub>2</sub>

 An agile reader might ask: Why do we need identity?
 The answer is that it's like 0 when studying addition, which does nothing but significant: because once you have it, you can do algebras.
 The identity morphisms in category theory usually does nothing (soon we can see an identity that does something), [but the concept of isomorphism relies for its definition on the concept of identity morphism][2]: